What is General Dentistry?

 - TMJ Treatment: In addition to his general dentistry training, Dr. Young has training in neuromuscular dentistry.
 This area of dentistry focuses on jaw alignment, including how the jaw joints and facial muscles work together.
 TMJ treatment includes identifying what causes the pain and customizing a treatment plan to eliminate the pain.

 - Cavities: When a tooth decays or breaks down a cavity can develop.
 Over time, the cavity, or hole, can grow bigger and deeper.
-Dr. Young will repair the tooth by removing the decayed area and placing a filling.
+Our dentists at Ridgeview Family Dentistry will repair the tooth by removing the decayed area and placing a filling.

 - Root Canal: When the dental pulp, which contains blood vessels, nerves, and connective tissue, becomes infected patients can be in a great deal of pain.
-If this is the case, Dr. Young will have to perform a root canal by removing the nerves and tissue from the tooth to alleviate the pain.
+If this is the case, our dentists at Ridgeview Family Dentistry will have to perform a root canal by removing the nerves and tissue from the tooth to alleviate the pain.

 - Tooth Extraction: When a tooth has an excessive amount of decay, disease, or trauma, patients may need to have the tooth extracted.
-Sometimes patients are in pain and need the tooth removed, other times Dr. Young may remove the tooth before the pain develops.
+Sometimes patients are in pain and need the tooth removed, other times Dr. Young or Dr. Weststeyn may remove the tooth before the pain develops.

 Restorative Dentistry Services

 Sometimes patients can still develop a dental condition despite cleanings and proper oral hygiene.
-In these cases, Dr. Young may offer restorative services to repair and replace teeth to restore your smile.
+In these cases, the dentists at Ridgeview Family Dental may offer restorative services to repair and replace teeth to restore your smile.
 These services include:

 Cosmetic Dentistry Services

 After restoring your smile some patients are still unhappy with their appearance.
-If this is the case, Dr. Young offers cosmetic services to improve the color, shape, and size of the teeth.
+If this is the case, Dr. Young and Dr. Weststeyn offer cosmetic services to improve the color, shape, and size of the teeth.
 These services include:

 What is a root canal?